ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-17-filipino-llm.md

 ---

 <span class="firstcharacter">B</span>ack when I started working in Filipino NLP, my standard approach in training models is to encode linguistics knowledge via meticulous data annotation, feature engineering, and extensive testing.
-Take [calamanCy](https://ljvmiranda921/calamanCy) for example: we spent countless hours annotating [named-entity recognition (NER)](https://aclanthology.org/2023.sealp-1.2/) datasets and validating [dependency parsing treebanks](https://huggingface.co/datasets/UD-Filipino/UD_Tagalog-NewsCrawl) to train statistical models using frameworks like [spaCy](https://spacy.io).
+Take [calamanCy](https://ljvmiranda921/calamanCy) for example: we spent countless hours annotating named-entity recognition (NER) {% cite miranda2023 --file notebook/filipino-llm.bib %} datasets and validating [dependency parsing treebanks](https://huggingface.co/datasets/UD-Filipino/UD_Tagalog-NewsCrawl) to train statistical models using frameworks like [spaCy](https://spacy.io).
 Back then, these components typically power larger systems that handle tasks like information extraction and question answering.
 But lately, we've seen how LLMs can tackle these tasks end-to-end, without needing any of these components at all.

 The pace of progress in multilingual LLMs has also been relentless this year.
 We've seen several high-profile releases such as Meta's [Llama 3.1](https://ai.meta.com/blog/meta-llama-3-1/), Cohere for AI's [Aya Expanse](https://cohere.com/blog/aya-expanse-connecting-our-world), and Southeast Asian models such as AI Singapore's [SEA-LION](https://sea-lion.ai/) and Sea AI's [Sailor](https://huggingface.co/collections/sail/sailor2-language-models-674d7c9e6b4dbbd9a869906b).
-Sure, one can still argue that building custom-made pipelines is still viable because current LLMs don't always work well on Filipino (and I've argued these before [[1](/notebook/2023/08/04/llm-tagalog/)] [[2](/notebook/2024/07/02/talk-dlsu/)]) and that there are [advantages in building modular, non-black box components](https://speakerdeck.com/inesmontani/applied-nlp-with-llms-beyond-black-box-monoliths), but the [impressive gains in multilinguality](https://huggingface.co/CohereForAI/aya-101) from [data scale](https://arxiv.org/abs/2001.08361) have changed my perspective somewhat.
+Sure, one can still argue that building custom-made pipelines is still viable because current LLMs don't always work well on Filipino (and I've argued these before [[1](/notebook/2023/08/04/llm-tagalog/)] [[2](/notebook/2024/07/02/talk-dlsu/)]) and that there are [advantages in building modular, non-black box components](https://speakerdeck.com/inesmontani/applied-nlp-with-llms-beyond-black-box-monoliths), but the [impressive gains in multilinguality](https://huggingface.co/CohereForAI/aya-101) from data scale {% cite kaplan2020 --file notebook/filipino-llm.bib %} have changed my perspective somewhat.

 While I still believe in building artisanal Filipino NLP resources, I now see that **we need to simultaneously support the development of multilingual LLMs by creating high-quality Filipino datasets and benchmarks.**
 This way, we can **actively push for the inclusion of Philippine languages in the next generation of multilingual LLMs**, rather than just waiting for improvements to happen on their own.